MartinVondrak/billing-yard/README.md

 # Billing Yard

-Billing Yard is an open source CLI tool written in Python 3 for generating invoices from [JSON](https://www.json.org) for business entities in the Czech republic.
-It supports invoices for both VAT payers and non VAT payers.
+Billing Yard is an open source CLI tool written in Python 3 for generating invoices as PDF files from [JSON](https://www.json.org) for business entities in the Czech republic.
+It supports invoices for both VAT payers and non VAT payers and generates a QR code with payment information for Czech banks.

 If you like this software, please [buy me a coffee](https://www.buymeacoffee.com/martinvondrak).